Undergraduate Concentrations at Culverhouse

 The Economic Policy concentration is restricted to Economics majors only.

-The Banking and Financial Services concentration provides undergraduate students the background of the institutional and regulatory environment, and management issues facing financial institutions.
+The Banking and Financial Services concentration provides undergraduate students with a background in the institutional and regulatory environment and management issues facing financial institutions.
 Students will learn the basic theories of financial intermediation and will be able to distinguish the various services financial institutions provide.
 Students will also learn how to identify and analyze the different types of risks faced by financial institutions (focusing on interest rate risk, market risk, liquidity, and credit risk).
 Theories and techniques available for measuring and managing these risks will be studied.
-The sequence of courses aims to develop a knowledge of the banking and financial services such to prepare the students for entry-level positions within the financial services sector.
+The sequence of courses aims to develop a knowledge of banking and financial services to prepare the students for entry-level positions within the financial services sector.

 The Banking and Financial Services concentration is restricted to Finance majors only.